What’s the Difference Between Persian and Oriental Rugs?

-As you search for a Persian or Oriental rug for your home or business, you’ve no doubt noticed that the terms Persian and Oriental tend to be used interchangeably when it comes to these rugs.
+As you search for a handmade rug for your home or business, you’ve no doubt noticed that the terms Persian and Oriental tend to be used interchangeably when it comes to these rugs.

 So you may be wondering if there’s even a difference between them.

 Our answer?
-There is a difference matter because the history of a rug and the country of its origin are integral to the workmanship as well as the design of the rug.
+There is a difference that matters because the history of a rug and the country of its origin are integral to the workmanship as well as the design of the rug.

 In fact, knowing the difference between a Persian and an Oriental rug is of particular importance if you’re looking for an antique rug.

-In a nutshell (and by the strictest of definitions), an Oriental rug is one that is hand-knotted in Iran, Asia, China, Russia, India, Turkey, Pakistan, Tibet, and Nepal.
+In a nutshell (and by the strictest of definitions), an Oriental rug is one that is hand-knotted in Iran, Asia, China, Russia, India, Turkey, Pakistan, Tibet, or Nepal.

-As for Persian rugs, these also are Oriental rugs, but they are made only in Iran (the former Persia).
+As for Persian rugs, these also are Oriental rugs, but they are made only in Iran (former Persia).
+It’s a rectangle and square situation.

 Many Persian rug designs actually hold the names of the cities in which they originated (a Tabriz design, for example).
 The designs’ popularity grew over time and even though the patterns now are made in different cities, the designs have retained the names of their city of origin.